 “To me, being a CFA® charterholder means a lifelong commitment to excellence,” said Jenny Atout Ahlzén.

-Venture capital groups are scarce in the Middle East, as is a female presence within the workforce.
+Venture capital groups are scarce in the Middle East.
 Jordan, a country known for its talented, hard-working people with an entrepreneurial spirit, is also known for its prominent gender gap.